envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

   achieved using xDS support that Envoy Gateway will provide.

 The draft for this document is [here][draft_design].

+### Caveats
+* The custom resource used to configure the data plane infrastructure is TBD.
+Track [issue 95][issue_95] for the latest updates.
+* Envoy Gateway's static configuration spec is currently undefined.
+Track [issue 95][issue_95] for the latest updates.

 [gw_api]: https://gateway-api.sigs.k8s.io
 [gc]: https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass